OriginalSin/inspire-tree/README.md

 Most `TreeNodes` methods are mapped to the `tree` instance to ease working with all nodes.
 Instead of using `tree.nodes().someMethod()` you can use `tree.someMethod()`.

+## Deferrals

+In addition to loading children dynamically, there are several options to help break up large trees (1000s of single level nodes).

+### Deferred Rendering

+Deferred Rendering avoids creating DOM elements for nodes which the user cannot see.
+As the user scrolls, new "pages" of nodes will be rendered.

+To work properly, you need to:

+- Enable `dom.deferredRendering` in the configuration.
+- Set a `nodeHeight` in the configuration.
+InspireTree uses this to calculate the space needed to show all nodes.
+This does not affect styling.
+- Set a `height` and/or `max-height` and your choice of `overflow` (allowing scrolling) on the `.inspire-tree` element via CSS.

+The `nodeHeight` should match the total height of your node elements.

 ## Custom Rendering